-In December 2015 the Program received notice of a conflict between federal and state law resulting in a lawsuit by private parties and enjoined by the U.S. Department of Justice.
+In December 2015, the Program received notice of a conflict between federal and state law resulting in a lawsuit by private parties and enjoined by the U.S. Department of Justice.
 At issue was a discrepancy in determining whether the Program or Medicaid was the payer of last resort for medical claims.
-In 2018, a negotiated settlement between the Program, the Commonwealth of Virginia and the U.S. Department of Justice included a Program payment to the federal government of approximately \$21 million for prior claims paid by Medicaid and an agreement that Medicaid would be the payer of last resort for all future claim payments.
-The settlement was accrued as of December 31, 2015 and reported in noncurrent accrued liabilities on the statement of net position at December 31, 2016.
-Additionally, the estimate of future claim costs assumptions used in estimating the unpaid claim reserve as of December 31, 2016, were increased to account for the change in payer of last resort.
-Finalizing this 2016 financial statement had to be delayed until the above noted legal settlement was completed in September 2018 and an updated actuarial analysis was performed.
+In 2018 a negotiated settlement between the Program, the Commonwealth of Virginia and the U.S. Department of Justice included a Program payment to the federal government of approximately \$21 million for prior claims paid by Medicaid and an agreement that Medicaid would be the payer of last resort for all future claim payments.
+The settlement was accrued as of December 31, 2015 and reported in current accrued liabilities on the statement of net position as of December 31, 2017.
+Additionally, the estimate of future claim costs assumptions used in estimating the unpaid claim reserve were increased to account for the change in payer of last resort.

-Additionally, in 2019 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+Additionally, in 2020 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 The situation is evolving with various cities and countries around the world responding in different ways to address the outbreak.
-There are direct and indirect economic effects developing for various industries and individual companies throughout the world,.
-The financial effect cannot be estimated.
+There are direct and indirect economic effects developing for various industries and individual companies throughout the world, the financial effect cannot be estimated.
 Management will continue to monitor the impact COVID-19 has on the Program and reflect the consequences as appropriate in its accounting and financial reporting.